DanielleYasso/where-the-truck/README.md

 Forking?
 -----------------------
 You'll need your own API keys for Google Maps, Yelp, and Twilio, and your own username for Geonames.
+And don't forget to update the email address and mail password for Flask-Mail in app.config!

 	pip install -r requirements.txt